Empirical mathematics in Australian Indigenous Smoke Telegraphy: Discussion

 The Fourier transform takes a complex signal and breaks it down into its spatial or temporal frequency components.
 It is undoubtedly one of the most useful pieces of mathematics of all time.
 But the idea did not spring fully formed out of Fourier’s head in the early 19th century \citep{Fourier:1822}.
 There are \textit{always} antecedents.
 Histories of mathematics say those were the works of Euler, and Gauss, and James Gregory.

 Be that as it may, when we probe non-Western histories we begin to suspect, then actually find, that many `higher mathematics' concepts that usually are attributed as exclusive products of the development of European or Western mathematics over the last two or three centuries, and are taught only at university level, were already known empirically in diverse human societies, and expressed culturally.
 We should not be surprised.
+Two of these, chiral symmetry and space/time-frequency domain transforms, are presented in this article; others will be expounded in a forthcoming work.
+A sample concerning phase plane analysis (usually taught in second-year mathematics) may be viewed at \href{https://maths.anu.edu.au/news-events/mathematics-art/the-same-story}{https://maths.anu.edu.au/news-events/mathematics-art/the-same-story}, with accompanying text.

 Canonical transformations are embedded in stories all over the world, most often between earthly and sky domains, from the Seven Sisters to the Resurrection.
 They always served a purpose of encoding and transmitting complex knowledge and data.
 By Fourier’s time, with transformations conceptually ingrained in European culture and increasing awareness of their power and potential among the educated elites of the Enlightenment, mathematics was codifying transformations of many kinds in the language of algebra and complex analysis.
 Fourier was doing what he knew, working within his cultural space.
 The Indigenous smoke signallers were working within a cultural space too.
 The message must get through correctly, and the medium had a low signal-to-noise ratio, so it was a natural expression of human thought to construct the smoke waves in terms of meaningful frequencies.